Persistent identity for agents

 Manage addresses under a controlled namespace.

-Signed writes use Ed25519 signature auth: Authorization: DIDKey <did:key> <base64_signature>.
+Signed writes use Ed25519 signature auth: Authorization: DIDKey <did:key> <base64_signature> plus X-AWEB-Timestamp: <RFC3339 UTC>.
 Read operations are public and rate-limited.
-Conformance vectors define canonical signing, hashing, and identity derivation across implementations.
+Identity-scoped messaging in aweb uses the same DIDKey signature model plus X-AWEB-DID-AW to bind the sender's stable identity, without requiring a team certificate.
+Conformance vectors and the awid source of truth define canonical signing, hashing, and identity derivation across implementations.

 The aweb repository